 Same as discussed under private works.
 You can send it by registered or certified mail, express mail or overnight delivery.
-Practically speaking, you should always send your Preliminary Notice certified mail with return receipt requested.
-Once you receive the signed receipt or the little "green card," you should file it in your project file with your Preliminary Notice.
+Practically speaking, you should always send your Preliminary Notice certified mail return receipt requested.
+Once you receive the signed green card, you should file it in your project file with your Preliminary Notice.
 This will be an important part of proving your case in court, should the matter proceeds to litigation.
-Be sure to fill out the proof of notice declaration and keep any documentation of service, such as receipts for materials, and the signed green card.
-(Civil Code § 9302, 8106, 8110).
+Be sure to fill out the Proof of Notice declaration and keep any documentation of service, such as receipts for materials, and the signed green card.
+(California Civil Code § 9302, 8106, 8110).